shaheem-pp/DiaryProject/README.md

 # Daybook📕

 Greetings!

 Do you want to keep an interesting journal?
 You've arrived to the right place.

 **Daybook** is a personalised diary writing online software that allows you to keep track of all your favourite experiences.
 Simply log in and select Add New Diary to start a new diary for the day.

-The goal of the project is to create a basic app that includes an authorisation page, a new user registration page, and a primary content page where users may add, amend, or remove existing entries and you can write the Diary with *Markdown*. utilised a variety of technologies such as django and python Shaheem PP and Riya Mary Jude done the project.
+The goal of the project is to create a basic app that includes an authorisation page, a new user registration page, and a primary content page where users may add, amend, or remove existing entries and you can write the Diary with *Markdown*. utilised a variety of technologies such as django and python.
+The project is done by Riya Mary Jude and Shaheem PP

 ![GIF](https://media0.giphy.com/media/ktEr4Ax4Kci6ESDQkZ/giphy.gif?cid=ecf05e4776vy7e9j929bxqgun2t58dldfbqqmk8x2pjm30ul&rid=giphy.gif&ct=g)